huggingface/blog/big-bench-audio-release.md

   If you follow these instructions, do you return to the starting point?
 Turn right.
 Take 10 steps.
 Turn around.
 Take 10 steps.
   Options:
   - Yes
-  - No.
+  - No
   Answer the question
   ```

 - **Output:**